Tested Baking & Dessert Recipes & Videos

 Printer Friendly Page

 Most of us like to snack and, judging from the huge selection in grocery stores, we like to snack on granola bars.
-So, why not make our own.
-Homemade granola bars take about the same amount of time as making homemade granola.
-The only difference is that instead of spreading the granola mixture onto a baking sheet, it is pressed into a 9 x 13 inch pan.
-These bars are loaded with oats, dried fruits, seeds, chocolate chips, and nuts that are completely coated in a sweet and sticky mixture of honey, butter, brown sugar, and vanilla.
-They are baked until set, and the only problem is that, after they come out of the oven, we have to wait for them to cool.
-These Granola Bars are crisp, yet still chewy.
-If you like a granola bar that is more crisp, and less chewy, bake the bars a few minutes longer.
+Granola Bars are so easy to make at home.
+They take about the same amount of time as making homemade granola.
+The difference between the two is that we bake Granola Bars in a pan instead of spreading the granola mixture onto a baking sheet.
+These bars are loaded with oats, rice cereal, dried fruits, and chocolate chips, which are binded together with a sweet and sticky mixture of honey, golden syrup, butter, and vanilla.
+They are baked until golden brown and the only problem is that, after they come out of the oven, we can't eat them straight away.
+We have to wait an hour or two so they can cool and become wonderfully crisp and crunchy.
+But I love how they are still chewy.
+And the great part is that if you like a granola bar that is more crisp, and less chewy, all you have to do is to bake the bars a few minutes longer.

-Once all the oats, fruits, seeds, nuts, chocolate chips, and spices are combined, the final step is to coat all the ingredients with a delicious mixture of butter, sugar, honey, and vanilla extract.
-These ingredients must first be heated to boiling.
-Now, honey adds sweetness and a unique flavor to the granola so it is important to use a honey that has a flavor you enjoy.
-I like to use a mild flavored honey, like clover or orange blossom, so it won't over power the other flavors in the granola bars.
-Also, honey is very sticky, so before measuring, spray the inside of the measuring cup with a non stick cooking spray or vegetable oil.
-That way the honey will just slide out of the cup.
+The recipe calls for binding the ingredients together with a mixture of butter, honey, and golden syrup.
+These ingredients add sweetness and a unique flavor to the granola.
+Honey comes in many different flavors, so be sure to use one that you enjoy.
+I like to use a mild flavored honey, like clover or orange blossom, because they won't overpower the other flavors in the granola bars.
+Also, if you don't want to use golden syrup, other choices are agave, brown rice syrup, maple syrup, or even a light corn syrup.
+Honey and golden syrup are very sticky, so before measuring, spray the inside of the measuring cup with a non stick cooking spray or use a mild flavored oil.
+That way the ingredients will just slide out of the cup.

 Related Recipes You May Like